Cyx69/TP_ThirdPersonNeuron/Plugins/PerceptionNeuron/README.txt

 Heiko Fink aka Cyx
 EMail: hfinkdeletemenospam@web.de

-If you find the template or parts of it useful, please support me and the further development and make a donation here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DYZEA9A3MLA5Y
+If you find the plugin or parts of it useful, please support me and the further development and make a donation here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DYZEA9A3MLA5Y